kragen/derctuo/light-pen-latency.md

 Is there nothing we can do to do HCI experimentation with low-latency user interfaces without shelling out the big bucks?

-Two possibilities occur to me: light pens and Wacom tablets.
+Five possibilities occur to me: light pens, Wacom tablets, theremins, MEMS accelerometers and gyroscopes, and inkjet-printer carriage feedback hardware.

 Light pens
 ----------